Hearthstone will nerf 4 of its most overpowered cards in February

 These cards — Corridor Creeper, Bonemare, Patches the Pirate, and Raza the Unchained — are all part of many of the strongest decks that people play in the game.
 Weakening them will open the way for new kinds of decks to emerge, breathing some life into the digital card game before its next expansion comes out.
 The last set, Kobolds & Catacombs, came out in December.

 The nerfs will come next month.
-Once the update is live, players can disenchant these cards for their full Arcane Dust value for the next two weeks.
+Once the update is live, players can disenchant these cards for their full Arcane Dust value for the following two weeks.
 Here are the nerfs:

 Three of the cards were Neutral, meaning they can show up in any class’s deck.
 Powerful Neutral cards can be problematic, as they take away from the uniqueness that classes are supposed to give decks.